appvia/wf-example-app/README.md

 ```

 Permission the token:
-* Add cluster.deployment on an existing cluster to host the PR environments (e.g. demo-envs)
+* Add cluster.deployment on an existing cluster to host the PR environments (e.g. demo-envs) - note the name of the cluster
+* Add workspace.appdeployer and workspace.appmanager roles

 Configure other variables, adjust the values as appropriate for your app, environment, and PR preview cluster:
 ```